fernandoadc/utme_tutorial_vagas_fernando/Readme.md

 df_filtered_level1 = df_filtered[~df_filtered.level1.str.contains('NONE')]
 ```

-The TaxonomyClassifier utilizes a user-defined taxonomy tailored for hate speech detection.
-The predefined taxonomy consists of distinct levels, such as Racial Hate Speech, Religious Hate Speech, Gender-based Hate Speech, and more.
-By employing this module, users can effectively categorize and identify instances of hate speech within their text data, contributing to a comprehensive understanding of the specific nuances and themes associated with hateful content.
+The TaxonomyClassifier utilizes a user-defined taxonomy.
+By employing this module, users can effectively categorize and identify instances of the most in-demand jobs in their text data.

-It's worth noting that for the TaxonomyClassifier, only the structure of the hate speech taxonomy is needed, without relying on labeled data for training.

 5. **Unsupervised Taxonomy Expansion – Second Level:**
    - Utilize the Subcategory Generator to dynamically expand the taxonomy, generating subcategories for more detailed analysis.